CliveC99/p1-castlerea/README.md

   3. Select the repositories you would like to deploy.
   4. Click on the settings page.
   5. Select pages.
-  6. Under sourse, select "Deploy from branch".
+  6. Under source, select "Deploy from branch".
   7. Under branch, select "main".
   8. Select "/ root".
   9. Select save.
-  10. Within a couple of minutes your site will be deployed.
+  10. Within a couple of minutes, your site will be deployed.

   # Bugs and Fixes
  - **Home Page**
-   - I was having issues with the postion of the text on the hero image.
+   - I was having issues with the position of the text on the hero image.
    - I solved this by adding different breakpoints.